wix-incubator/wix-rest-docs/all/guides/site-actions-api/docs/README-External.md

 It’s important to note the following before starting to code:

-* A maximum of 20 sites can be deleted each time the ‘bulk delete site’ endpoint is run.
+* A maximum of 20 sites can be deleted each time the Bulk Delete Site endpoint is run.